kekru/ILIASDownloader2/README.md

 # Runnable App
 You find the runnable java app [here](http://whiledo.de/index.php?p=iliasdownloader2) (german)

+# Create runnable App
+Be sure that you have installed Maven.
+Then run `mvn clean install -P build-runnable-swing` in the root directory of this project.
+You'll find the runnable Jar file in ILIASDownloader-SwingFrontend/target.

+If you only want the SyncRunner-module to be runnable, run `mvn clean install -P build-runnable-syncrunner`.

 # Getting started

 Add libraries to you maven dependencies or download manually from the [repo](https://whiledo.de/maven/repo/de/whiledo/iliasdownloader/).